 The master form can be completed and submitted at any time for review and pre-approval to be kept on file by the Dean of the University Honors Program.
 The form will only need to be resubmitted if there is a significant change to a course such as different instructor, different syllabus/course content, or different instructional method; however, it must be renewed every five years.

-Prior to completing the Honors Master Course Proposal, please be sure to review the program's mission and student learning outcomes in the 2012-2013 Course Catalog on p.
+Prior to completing the Honors Master Course Proposal, please be sure to review the program's mission and student learning outcomes in the 2013 - 2014 Course Catalogue on p.
 53 as a guideline for your course in addition to the following criteria concerning Honors courses: